Frequently Asked Questions

 Q: What insurance do you take?

-A: We are currently contracted with selected plans.
-We accept Medicare and are willing to work with most insurance.
-Please contact our office at (310) 694-8300 or (818) 518-1719 for further details and up-to-date plan acceptance.
+A: We are currently contracted with Medicare and select Blue Cross plans.
+Please contact our office for further details and up-to-date plan acceptance.

 Q: Do you do injections at your office?

 A: Dr. Gantwerker does not perform injections.
 If you or your loved one requires them, you will be referred to one of our quality partners for treatment.